SAFETY FIRST: We're taking extra measures to ensure your children are safe in our school. More details

 • Responsible citizens who will make a positive contribution, both socially and economically to society.

-Manorway Academy expects all staff and volunteers to share this commitment.
+Manorway Independent School expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our safeguarding and Child Protection Policy which can be viewed directly from the policy folder located in the school office.
 We will train our staff so that all staff are competent and able to support the schools safeguarding agenda.